top of page

 Visual Design

-• Add images and diagrams to enhance engagement:
+• Add images and diagrams for better engagement:

 • PFS curves from pivotal trials